sanger-tol/ear/docs/usage.md

   hic_dir: <DIRECTORY OF HIC READ FILES .CRAM AND .CRAI>
 btk:
   taxid: 1464561
-  lineages: <CSV LIST OF DATABASES TO USE: "insecta_odb10,diptera_odb10">
+  lineages: <CSV LIST OF DATABASES TO USE> "insecta_odb10,diptera_odb10"
+  reads_layout: A single value to represent the read_layout for all reads input to the pipeline "SINGLE" | "PAIRED"
   gca_accession: GCA_0001 <DEFAULT, DO NOT CHANGE UNLESS YOU HAVE A GCA_ACCESSION FOR YOUR SPECIES>
   nt_database: <DIRECTORY CONTAINING BLAST DB>
   nt_database_prefix: <BLASTDB PREFIX>